Criminal Trespass to Vehicle Lawyer Chicago

 • Driving a vehicle without authorization

-• Using a vehicle after permission has been withdrawn
+• Continuing to use a vehicle after permission has been withdrawn

-Penalties for Trespass to a Vehicle in Illinois
+Penalties for Criminal Trespass to a Vehicle in Illinois

-Trespass to a vehicle is typically charged as a Class A misdemeanor, the most serious level of misdemeanor offense under Illinois law.
+Criminal trespass to a vehicle is typically charged as a Class A misdemeanor, one of the most serious misdemeanor offenses under Illinois law.

 Potential penalties include: